nuloejo/notes/aws-community-days-2025/Money-saving tips for the frugal serverless developer/README.md

 * Client side caching
 * CF edge caching
 * Application level caching
     * Momento instead of ElastiCache

-## Choose the right service for your worklode
+## Choose the right service for your workload

 _Every architectural decision is a ***buying decision***_